Naim Hadžiabdić: Biography

-He was born in Prusac on May 18, 1918.
+Hadžiabdić was born in Prusac on 18 May 1918.
 He received primary religious education in hometown and completed primary school in Donji Vakuf.
 After graduating from the Gazi Husrev Bey's Madrasa in Sarajevo, he continued his education at the Higher Islamic Theological School.
 After completing his education, he entered the service of the Islamic Community, as a congregational imam in Donji Vakuf, where he remained for fifteen years.
 After that, he was appointed the chief imam of the Bugojno and Travnik districts.
 In 1963 he was elected president of the Board of Elders of the Islamic Community in Bosnia and Herzegovina, a position he held until 1975.

 With Grand Mufti Sulejman Kemura, he participated in the restoration of Đulaga's castle in Sarajevo for the needs of Gazi Husrev Bey's Madrasa and the establishment of the Islamic Theological Faculty in Sarajevo.
-After the death of Kemura, he was first elected as acting Grand Mufti and then, at the session in Belgrade, on March 22, 1975, as the only candidate for the supreme head of the Islamic Community of Yugoslavia.
-The ceremonial enthronement and handing over of the menšura took place on May 18, 1975 in the Gazi Husrev Bey Mosque in Sarajevo.
+After the death of Kemura, he was first elected as acting Grand Mufti and then, at the session in Belgrade, on 22 March 1975, as the only candidate for the supreme head of the Islamic Community of Yugoslavia.
+The ceremonial enthronement and handing over of the menšura took place on 18 May 1975 in the Gazi Husrev Bey Mosque in Sarajevo.
 Hadžiabdić was the head of the Islamic community of Yugoslavia for 12 years.
 During his time, the Faculty of Islamic Theology was opened in Sarajevo, Isa Bey's Madrasa was opened in Skopje, and construction of the Zagreb Mosque was started.

-He died on July 3, 1987.
+Hadžiabdić died on 3 July 1987.
 He was buried three days later in the harem of the Gazi Husrev-beg Mosque in Sarajevo, next to his predecessor Sulejman Kemura.

 Works

-Naim Hadžiabdić is writer of the Ilmihal: za treći stupanj vjerske pouke, a religious textbook that was used in mektebs in Bosnia and Herzegovina for decades.
+Hadžiabdić wrote of the Ilmihal: za treći stupanj vjerske pouke, a religious textbook that was used in mektebs in Bosnia and Herzegovina for decades.
 It was first printed in Sarajevo in 1973.
 It has gone through more than 20 editions.